 To be able to help children, CPS relies on obligatory or voluntary reports of concern by public service employees or referrals about a child's situation by private individuals (Child Welfare Act, 1992).
 The most common reports are related to physical violence rather than psychological violence or sexual abuse (Løvlie & Skivenes, 2021).
-Once a case has been reported, CPS has one week to decide whether the case will be investigated.
+Once a case has been reported, CPS has 1 week to decide whether the case will be investigated.
 Investigations may lead to either certain interventions, such as family support and out-of-home placement, or case closure.
-Out-of-home placements can be undertaken voluntarily, whereby parents agree to their child's placement, or can be implemented involuntarily or as emergency care orders individuals (Child Welfare Act, 1992).
-Decisions about out-of-home placements are made by the County Boards (CB) and can be appealed by parents in the district courts; although an emergency placement that takes place when there is acute concern of a serious threat to the child's well-being and safety, occurs before the case is reviewed by the CB, it (Storhaug et al., 2018).
+Out-of-home placements can be undertaken voluntarily, whereby parents agree to their child's placement or can be implemented involuntarily or as emergency care orders individuals (Child Welfare Act, 1992).
+Decisions about out-of-home placements are made by the county boards (CB) and can be appealed by parents in the district court.
+However, in cases where there is an acute concern about a serious threat to the child's well-being and safety, emergency placements can occur before the CB reviews the case (Storhaug et al., 2019).

-Norwegian CPS & immigrant families and children
+Norwegian CPS and immigrant families and children

 Children from immigrant backgrounds are overrepresented in Norwegian CPS (Berg et al., 2017).
-Research with immigrant parents regarding Norwegian CPS has highlighted feelings of mistrust, powerlessness, perceived lack of freedom in deciding how to raise their children, and fear that CPS will take their children away (Fylkesnes et al., 2015; Tembo et al., 2020).
+Research with immigrant parents regarding Norwegian CPS has highlighted feelings of mistrust, powerlessness, perceived lack of freedom in deciding how to raise their children and fear that CPS will take their children away (Fylkesnes et al., 2015; Tembo et al., 2021).
 However, little research has focused on the experiences that children from immigrant background have with CPS despite their overrepresentation in the system (Wilson et al., 2020).
 Our study addresses this gap by focusing on the lived experiences of Norwegian CPS among children from Pakistani background.
 While this group is not overrepresented in CPS, they make up the largest second-generation immigrant group from a non-Western country in Norway (Vassenden & Vedøy, 2019).
-These children lead complex lives, negotiating multiple identities (ethnic, national, and religious) and moving between Norway's liberal culture and Pakistan's patriarchal and conservative culture, in which male dominance is promoted (Rysst, 2017).
+These children lead complex lives, negotiating multiple identities (ethnic, national and religious) and moving between Norway's liberal culture and Pakistan's patriarchal and conservative culture, in which male dominance is promoted (Rysst, 2017).